Th33-L1ght/Moonflow-Monitor/README.md

 5.  **Save the file.**

 That's it!
 Your application is now connected to your Firebase project.
-The next time you sign up for an account, it will appear in the **Authentication -> Users** tab in your Firebase Console.

 ---